ddiliberto123/leetcode-solutions/README.md

 # My Leetcode Solutions

-They might not be the best or the fastest for all of them, but they're mine.
+They might not be the best or the fastest, but they're mine.
 You've got to start somewhere.

 ---